egiptogrunge/Portfolio/PowerApps/GymManagementMobileAPP/README.md

 The users can login the App, and them can register if they already check all the gym rooms, and if some item needs maintanence/cleaning the user can take pictures with the App and register the issue.
 All the data needed to work is stored in the Microsoft Dataverse.

+## Author
+José do Egipto Ferreira Antunes, from Braga, Portugal.

 ## Detailed description

 ### Login Page